 Weekly attention to letter of week tracing, letter manipulatives, tracing letters in different ways (playdough, shaving cream, and more), tracing one another’s names, working towards writing name by self and then making it smaller and more refined, increased scissors and pencil-grip activities, activities with wood pieces and other manipulatives in the Handwriting without Tears programs, special songs that relate to our pre-writing skills.

-Other highlights include traveling to specials each week: PE, library, computer lab, music, and art.
+- Traveling to special classes each week: PE, library, music, and art